moritzgvt/versioned-wordpress-starter/README.md

 ![](screenshot.png)

-Versioned Wordpress theme with Webpack build and Github Actions deploy pipeline to deploy to your hosting.
+Versioned Wordpress theme with Webpack build and Github Actions workflow to deploy to your hosting.

 This is a low-fi boilerplate to start developing a wordpress theme with versioning and automated deployment.
 In the following you will find a description on how to setup and use it.
 Hope this makes your work a bit faster and cleaner :kissing_heart: